jshimlah/jshimlah.github.io/blogs.md

 ---
 layout: page
-title: simple site
+title: Blogs
-tagline: Easy websites with GitHub Pages
+tagline: Stuff that's going on in my life
-description: Minimal tutorial on making a simple website with GitHub Pages
+description: casual blogs
 permalink: /blogs/
 ---
 Hello this is my blog.
 I'll be talking about my stuff.